anuragraj/philosopher/database.md

 `--id`

-The UniProt Proteome ID used to find and download an organism proteome.
+The Proteome ID used to find and download an organism proteome.
+See below wehre to find the ID.

 `--isoform`

-add isoform sequences to the proteome download.
+Allows isoform sequences to be added to the download.

 `--prefix`